Diplomatic history of World War II: South Africa

-At the outset of war in September 1939, the fears in London that South Africa would take the advice of Prime Minister J. B. M. Hertzog and remain neutral were relieved when the South African Parliament voted 80 to 67 for war, and Hertzog resigned.
+At the outset of the war in September 1939, the fears in London that South Africa would take the advice of Prime Minister J. B. M. Hertzog and remain neutral were relieved when the South African Parliament voted 80 to 67 for war, and Hertzog resigned.

 United States

 President Roosevelt tried to avoid repeating what he saw as Woodrow Wilson's mistakes in World War I. Wilson called for neutrality in thought and deed, while Roosevelt made it clear his administration strongly favored Britain and China.
 Unlike the loans in World War I, the United States made large-scale grants of military and economic aid to the Allies through Lend-Lease, with little expectation of repayment.
 Wilson did not greatly expand war production before the declaration of war; Roosevelt did.
-After Japan attacked Pearl Harbor, Guam, Wake Island, and the Philippines on December 7, 1941 Congress declared war on Japan the following day, December 8, 1941.
+After Japan attacked Pearl Harbor, Guam, Wake Island, and the Philippines on December 7, 1941, Congress declared war on Japan the following day, December 8, 1941.
 Roosevelt often mentioned his role in the Wilson administration, but added that he had profited more from Wilson's errors than from his successes.

 1941 and 1942

 After Pearl Harbor, antiwar sentiment in the United States evaporated overnight; The nation was now united on foreign policy.
 On December 11, 1941, Germany and Italy declared war on the United States, which responded in kind.
-Roosevelt and his military advisers implemented a war strategy with the objectives of halting the German advances in the Soviet Union and in North Africa; launching an invasion of western Europe with the aim of crushing Nazi Germany between two fronts; and saving China and defeating Japan.
+Roosevelt and his military advisers implemented a war strategy with the objectives of halting the German advances in the Soviet Union and in North Africa; launching an invasion of Western Europe with the aim of crushing Nazi Germany between two fronts; and saving China and defeating Japan.
 Public opinion, however, gave priority to the destruction of Japan, so American forces were sent chiefly to the Pacific in 1942.

 In the opening weeks of the war, Japan had conquered the Philippines, and the British and Dutch colonies in Southeast Asia, capturing Singapore in February 1942.
 Furthermore, Japan cut off the overland supply route to China.
-The United States flew supplies to China "over the hump" (the Himalayan Mountains) at enormous cost, until a road could be opened in 1945.
+The United States flew supplies to China "over the hump" (the Himalayan Mountains) at enormous cost until a road could be opened in 1945.

-Roosevelt met with Churchill in late December and planned a broad informal alliance among the US, Britain, China and the Soviet Union.
-This included Churchill's initial plan to invade North Africa (called Operation Gymnast) and the primary plan of the US generals for a western Europe invasion, focused directly on Germany (Operation Sledgehammer).
+Roosevelt met with Churchill in late December and planned a broad informal alliance among the US, Britain, China, and the Soviet Union.
+This included Churchill's initial plan to invade North Africa (called Operation Gymnast) and the primary plan of the US generals for a Western Europe invasion, focused directly on Germany (Operation Sledgehammer).
 An agreement was also reached for a centralized command and offensive in the Pacific Theatre called ABDA (American, British, Dutch, Australian) to save China and defeat Japan.
 Nevertheless, the Atlantic First strategy was intact, to Churchill's great satisfaction.
-On New Year's Day 1942, Churchill and Roosevelt issued the "Declaration by United Nations", representing 26 countries in opposition to the Tripartite Pact of Germany, Italy and Japan.
+On New Year's Day 1942, Churchill and Roosevelt issued the "Declaration by United Nations", representing 26 countries in opposition to the Tripartite Pact of Germany, Italy, and Japan.